Danuri: ShadowCam

-ShadowCam is a hypersensitive optical camera that will collect images of permanently shadowed regions (PSRs) near the Moon's poles.
-This will allow ShadowCam to map the reflectance of these regions to search for evidence of ice deposits, observe seasonal changes, and measure the terrain inside the craters.
-The instrument is based on the Lunar Reconnaissance Orbiter LROC camera, but it is 800 times more sensitive to allow for capturing details within the permanently shadowed regions.
+ShadowCam is a hypersensitive optical camera designed to collect images of permanently shadowed regions (PSRs) near the Moon's poles.
+This allows ShadowCam to map the reflectance of these regions to search for evidence of ice deposits, observe seasonal changes, and measure the terrain inside the craters.
+The instrument is based on the Lunar Reconnaissance Orbiter LROC narrow angle camera (NAC), but it is 200 times more sensitive to allow for capturing details within the permanently shadowed regions.
 ShadowCam was developed by scientists at Arizona State University and Malin Space Science Systems.
+The first released ShadowCam image showed the wall the and floor of Shackleton crater.

-Science objections of the ShadowCam experiment:
+Science objectives of the ShadowCam experiment: